-- 1. Discuss safety issues students might encounter in their daily life (e.g. road safety, safety around medications, navigating relationships).
-Whiteboard responses. - 2.
-Ask: - How do you KNOW if you're safe or unsafe? - What feelings and emotions do you experience in a safe and in an unsafe situation? - How would you deal with being in an unsafe, threatening or uncomfortable situation? - Where might you go to access community resources if you did not feel safe or wanted to stay safe in this situation? (use the situations on the whiteboard that the students have provided above) - What could you do to make sure you understand the information that you might get from these community resources? (e.g. prepare and ask questions; bring an adult relative to the appointment; ask for things to be explained in another way; ask for an interpreter) - 3.
-Explain that it is important to have the knowledge to be able to find, understand and use information about your health and health care so that you can make healthy decisions.
+- 2. Discuss safety issues students might encounter in their daily life (e.g. road safety, safety around medications, navigating relationships). - 3.
+Ask:

+How do you KNOW if you're safe or unsafe?

+What feelings and emotions do you experience in a safe and in an unsafe situation?

+How would you deal with being in an unsafe, threatening or uncomfortable situation?

+Where might you go to access community resources if you did not feel safe or wanted to stay safe in this situation? (use the situations on the whiteboard that the students have provided above)

+What could you do to make sure you understand the information that you might get from these community resources? (e.g. prepare and ask questions; bring an adult relative to the appointment; ask for things to be explained in another way; ask for an interpreter)

+- 4. Explain that it is important to have the knowledge to be able to find, understand and use information about your health and health care so that you can make healthy decisions.
 This knowledge is called health literacy.
-Stress that part of health literacy is being able to decide whether information that you find on the internet is trustworthy and believable. - 4.
+Stress that part of health literacy is being able to decide whether information that you find on the internet is trustworthy and believable. - 5.
 To demonstrate the complexity of finding credible and reliable information, have students gather around your computer and give one student a ball of wool or string and ask them to hold the end.
 Explain that you are a 12-year-old female student and you are worried because you haven't started your period yet.
-All your friends have and you want to find out if you are normal by using the internet.
+All your friends have and you want to find out if you are normal by using the internet. - Type in "When is it normal to start your period?" into a search engine and then click on a range of reliable (e.g. government sites) and not so reliable (e.g. YouTube) sites.
+Each time you click on a site or a link, have the student holding the ball of wool hold onto a piece of the string/wool close to the ball and then pass/throw the ball to another student.
+This should create a cobweb effect should result to demonstrate that searching for appropriate information is complicated.